Regge spectral generator and form factors from hard exclusive amplitudes in holographic QCD: Abstract

 \section{Abstract}

 We show that the infinite tower of hard exclusive amplitudes in holographic light-front QCD leads to a spectral generator $G(\alpha,\lambda)$ which encodes the full Regge spectrum.
 The construction assumes a Poisson distribution of Fock-state components, where $\lambda$ represents the average parton multiplicity above the minimal valence configuration.
-The resulting generator yields a Regge spectrum invariant under continuous $\lambda$-deformations and provides an analytic representation of physical form factors, including their time-like interference structure.
+The resulting generator yields a Regge spectrum invariant under continuous $\lambda$-deformations and provides an analytic representation of physical form factors.
+The coherent summation also yields a compact analytic representation of parton distributions.

 \paragraph{\bf Introduction.}

 Unlike deep inelastic scattering, where the proton is typically dissociated through incoherent processes, exclusive reactions at large virtuality leave the target hadron intact~\cite{Lepage:1980fj}.
 At high $Q^2$ the virtual probe resolves short-distance structure inside the hadron, providing a high-resolution view of its internal dynamics, while the scattering amplitude remains coherent and preserves the bound state.